-Before you get started on any exercise regime after giving birth it is SUPER important to check with your doctor to make sure everything is safe, and also to determine the best exercise routine for you.
+Before you get started on any exercise regime after giving birth, like my BBG Post-Pregnancy program, it is SUPER important to check with your doctor to make sure everything is safe, and also to determine the best exercise routine for you.
 Going back to exercising will also depend how tough your labour was or if you had a C section.
 Everybody’s bodies are different and it is crucial to listen to your body during this time and seek professional advice.

 There are also few changes in your body resulting from being pregnant that you will need to take into consideration, particularly in the first two to three months.

 Relaxin is a hormone that is released during the first trimester of pregnancy (weeks 0-13) and remains in your body until approximately 8 weeks after you have given birth.
 Its role is to soften the structures of the musculoskeletal system (e.g. muscles, ligaments and tendons) to help prepare the body for delivery.
 This ‘softening’ of the muscles means you are at increased risk of injury, particularly in the first two months after giving birth.

 So when it comes to resistance training, you may need to keep it simple for the first few months.
 Stick to body weight exercises and if you feel like you are able to add weights, keep them light and focus on increasing reps.
 While you may have been able to do push ups and planks on your toes beforehand, you may need to drop to your knees for a little while.
 This is perfectly normal as your abdominal muscles have been doing it tough for the last few months!